69665 Private Walter Hamilton Kitchen,

-On his return from South Africa, Walter Kitchen secured a position as an assistant schoolmaster at Blenheim Board Boys School, quickly followed by a move to Woodhouse Board Boys School, where he stayed until he left to become a supply teacher in 1902.
+During 1900, Walter Kitchen secured a position as an assistant schoolmaster at Blenheim Board Boys School, quickly followed by a move to Woodhouse Board Boys School, where he stayed until he left to become a supply teacher in 1902.
 Over the next three years, he would teach at Little Holbeck, Saville Green and Victoria Schools before returning to a permanent job at Saville Green School in 1905.

 He married Edith Cripps at Leeds Register Office in 1902, and the couple set up home at 29 Nowell Crescent in Harehills.
-Together, Walter and Edith Kitchen would have eight children between 1904 and 1920.
+Together, Walter and Edith Kitchen would have nine children between 1904 and 1920.

 Walter Kitchen was released from Saville Green School in 1915 to join the army, and in October that year, he volunteered in Leeds for the Royal Army Medical Corps and joined in Aldershot.
 The family had moved to Scholes in about May that year.
 Their son, John Roland Hamilton Kitchen, four years old, had not been well in the early part of the year, requiring the attention of the family doctor, but after the move to Badger Terrace, on Main Street in Scholes, the child’s health appeared to improve somewhat.
 In August, young John’s health deteriorated once more, and he sadly died.
 An inquest was held into the circumstances of the young boy’s death, but the coroner, after considering evidence and statements returned a verdict of ‘Death from Natural Causes’.